 To edit the link settings:

-Click on the Share button in the top-right corner
+2. Click on the Share button in the top-right corner.

 Sharing published posts through topics

 Published posts are also shared through their topics.
 Topic members and owners may gain either the editor or viewer permission depending on the topic settings.
-Read more details in Topic Permissions.
+Check out Topic Permissions to learn more.

-A published post with no topics is accessible and searchable by anyone in your organization.
+A published post with no topics (uncategorized) is still accessible and searchable by anyone in your organization.

 Multiple topics